diamond hand car wash

 Sergeant Manny Johal, from the Modern Slavery and Organised Immigration Unit of Surrey Police, says: “This proactive approach not only safeguards the workers but also reinforces our commitment to prevent exploitation.”

-Brian Madderson, chairman of the Car Wash Association, says that while he welcomes the increased checks he questions how effective they will actually be.
+The Car Wash Association’s Brian Madderson says that while he welcomes the increased checks he questions how effective they will actually be.
 “Nearly £2.5 million had been levied on hand car washes across the UK in 2023, but how much of this total sum is actually being collected, or are these people simply disappearing into the ether for somebody else to take over the business?” he says.

 Madderson believes that the way forward is the introduction of a national licensing scheme.